AraneaDev/accountant/docs/ledger-drivers.md

 While the `Database` driver can be enough for most use cases, should you need to write a custom one, you can do so.

 ## Creating a custom Driver
-A driver is just a class that implements the `LedgerDriver` interface.
+A driver is just a class implementing the `LedgerDriver` interface.

-To create a new driver, execute the following command:
+To create a new driver, execute

 ```sh
 php artisan make:ledger-driver MyCustomDriver
 ```

-The above command will place a file called `MyCustomDriver.php` in the `app/LedgerDrivers` folder with the following content:
+The previous command will create a file called `MyCustomDriver.php` in the `app/LedgerDrivers` folder with the following content:

 ```php
 <?php

 namespace App\LedgerDrivers;

 use Altek\Accountant\Contracts\Ledger;